deepmodeling/DeePTB/docs/quick_start/input.md

 ## Inputs
 ### Data
-The dataset of one structure is recommended to prepare in the following format:
+The dataset of one structure is recommended to be prepared in the following format:
 ```
 data/
 -- set.x